wxWidgets/website/docs/tutorials/writing-online-help/index.md

 Prepare any bitmaps in both GIF and BMP form (with the same root name) so HTML and WinHelp generation will work properly.
 An EPS image file is also required for use with real Latex and dvips.

-Convert images to 16 colours before using with WinHelp files.